TomFrederik/lucent/docs/source/index.rst

 The original `Lucid <https://github.com/tensorflow/lucid>`_ was developed by Chris Olah, Ludwig Schubert and many others.
 It was initially adapted to PyTorch by Lim Swee Kiat.
 Documentation and further development by Tom Lieberum.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`tutorials` section for further information, including how to :ref:`install <installation>` the project.

 .. note::